Omar-p/learning-notes/golang/notes.md

     - JSON -> []bytes -> Go: json.Unmarshal
     - Go -> io.Writer -> JSON: json.Encoder
     - Go -> []byte -> JSON: json.Marshal
-  - if u just use a truct in one place don't define it's type as global define it as anonymous struct in the scope u use it.
+  - if u just use a struct in one place don't define it's type as global define it as anonymous struct in the scope u use it.
     ex: consuming api, testing.
   - url.PathEscape(str) escape the string to be used safely in url.